con-f-use/parsemd/README.md

 ## Usage

 Open `parsemd.php` in your browser.
 The markdown-file is specified with the GET variable `file`, e.g.

     https://www.my-domain.com/parsemd.php?file=README.md&skin=sons-of-obsidian&linenums

 The `linenums` argument (at the end of the url) activates linenumbers for code blocks.
 The `skin` argument specifies the code hightlighting skin to use with code-prettify.

+Do not forget to pull the submodules, i.e. clone with `git clone --recursive git@github.com:con-f-use/parsemd.git`.

 Here is an example of code, that `parsemd` prettifies automatically: